 To transfer that gap analysis into the SEO strategy,

 - Pick topics from the gap analysis that have queries with high search volume, low difficulty and a searcher intent you can fulfill.

 - Understand what content you need to create by assessing what ranks well on Google (competitive research).

-- Prioritize content creation in your strategy, based on what’s most feasible to do and yields the highest returns in terms of traffic.
+- Prioritize content creation in your strategy based on what’s most feasible to do and yield the highest traffic returns.

 Creating an SEO roadmap

 The last piece of the puzzle is to put it all together into a roadmap.
-Before this step, you should have identified your goal(s), gaps in content and technical SEO, resources, and constraints.
+Before this step, you should have identified your goal(s), content and technical SEO gaps, resources, and constraints.

 |Month 1||Month 2||Month 3||Month 4||Month 5||Month 6||Month 7||Month 8||Month 9||Month 10||Month 11||Month 12||TOTAL|

 Every cell carries a quantified objective: “Add schema markup to increase CTR by 1% on average”, for example, or “Create 10 content pieces that target x that deliver organic traffic of y”.